mgijax/pwts_prototype/README.md

 ## Dependencies
 * mgipython

+## Code Style
+This project checks python code style with pylint.

+* It is recommended to run ./lint frequently during development, and especially before submitting code.
+ * pylint will display errors, warnings, suggestions, and fixme comments.
+ * Not all warnings are fixable, but a best effort attempt should be made.

 ## Goals
 1. To prototype a replacement for WTS with Scrum-related features
 2. MVC architecture with client run only off web services